What is Design Thinking?

 Design thinking is instrumental in supporting an innovation culture within an organisation.
 People aware of its elements are better able to brief, commission and manage design projects, so that they can work hand in hand with design specialists more efficiently and effectively.

 How do we use it?

 Design thinking is the foundation of how we work at What Could Be.
-Based on many years of collective experience, we apply the approach using four core elements as our guide – an understanding of people, place, purpose and process.
+Based on many years of collective experience, we apply the approach using four core elements as our guide – an understanding of purpose, process, participants and place.

 A design thinking mindset is embodied in five key design principles, or behaviours.
 They are:

 Questioning – Framing and reframing the problem you want to solve helps you to stay on track.